ranjansingha99/systems-journey/git-notes.md

 * **Do your work**: Make your changes and create commits on this new branch.
 The `main` branch remains untouched.
 * `git checkout main`: When done, switch back to the `main` branch.
 * `git merge [branch-name]`: Combines the history and changes from your feature branch into the `main` branch.
+* `git branch -m main`: Rename the 'master' branch to 'main', provided that it's already `git checkout [master]`. `-m` flag stands for "move," which is how Git renames a branch.
+* `git push -u origin main`: Push the new 'main' branch to the remote repository. `-u` flag sets main as the default upstream branch, so in the future, you can just use `git push` in stead of `git push origin main` /or `git pull` in stead of `git pull origin main`.
+* `git push origin --delete master`: Delete the old 'master' branch from the remote repository

 ---